Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 “Yes, I think I did, when he reared up there was defiantly something there like an over-sized wart.
 Kind of ugly if you ask me.”
 Tom replied with a funny smirk on his face.

-“I’m thinking if we could find something soft to place between his hide and the flank strap while it’s around him, it might give the bump some kind of padding.
+“I’m thinking if we could find something soft to place between his hide and the flank strap while it’s around him, it might give the bump some padding.
 Maybe, just maybe it will help him to be calmer so I can at least have a chance.”

 Ol’ Will hobbled around the stalls looking for something soft nearby while he stayed back with the rodeo helpers.